riot/riot/doc/guide/index.md

 * Self-closing tags are supported: `<div/>` equals `<div></div>`.
 Well known "open tags" such as `<br>`, `<hr>`, `<img>` or `<input>` need not to be closed.
 * Nested `<style>` tags are supported, but nested expressions are not evaluated
 * Standard HTML tags (`label`, `table`, `a` etc..) can also be customized, but not necessarily a wise thing to do.
+* Custom tags always needs to be closed (normally or self-closed).

 Tag definition always starts on the beginning of the line: